Version 2.1 (July 2013)

 7.4 Costs

 7.4.1 Operational expenses incurred will be reasonable and necessary to support the goals of the organization.
-Expenses will be managed by the REN-ISAC Executive Director, in consultation with the Executive Advisory Group.
+Expenses will be managed by the REN-ISAC Executive Director, in consultation with the Steering Committee.

 7.4.2 These costs include: